SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/troubleshooting.md

 1. Click **Next**.
 1. Enter a name and a description for your new rule, and then click **Finish**.

-## Collector Installation Error Messages
+## Resolving Collector installation error messages

 During the installation of the collector, you may encounter various issues or error messages.
 Here are some common error messages along with troubleshooting steps and their corresponding solutions.